 - Marijuana – Possession of under two ounces of marijuana is punishable by a maximum jail sentence of 180 days.

-If you were arrested for or charged with drug possession in Texas, contact our Plano criminal defense attorney at The Law Offices of Scott Edgett and request a free consultation today.
+If you were arrested for or charged with drug possession in Texas, contact our Plano criminal defense attorney at the Edgett Law Firm and request a free consultation today.